quan-murphy/quan-murphy/README.md

 ### 🐦‍🔥CHOZ3N
 **`Bug Bounty Hunter | Tech Enthusiast | IT Anaylst `**

 Welcome!
 My name is Quan "CHOZ3N" Murphy.
 I'm a technology professional from sunny Los Angeles ☀️ and recently moved to PNW ⛰️ with a passion for all things tech.
 You'll often find me immersed in the world of video games, indulging my love for both modern and retro gaming experiences.
 I'm also a bug bounty hunter, constantly on the lookout for vulnerabilities to help make the digital world a safer place.
-Beyond cybersecurity, I enjoy tinkering with technology, building custom PCs, and exploring new projects.
+Beyond cybersecurity, I enjoy programming, tinkering with technology.

-Follow along as I share my adventures in cybersecurity, gaming, and technology!
+Follow along as I share my adventures in security, gaming, and technology!

 <!--
 **quan-murphy/quan-murphy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.